-Now it’s time to head out to some local fishing spots and get started with this fun sport!
-Kit your kids out with some high-quality, lightweight tackle that they can handle on their own.
-The best technique for kids to try is bottom fishing with a strike indicator.
+Now it’s time to head out to some local spots and get started with this fun sport!
+Kit your young ones out with some high-quality, lightweight tackle that they can handle on their own.
+The best technique for children to try is bottom fishing with a strike indicator.
 This way, they’ll be able to spot any strikes immediately.

 Use live bait at first.
-You don’t need to show your kids complicated dry fly presentations – stick with mealworms, crickets, or red worms at first.
-Kids learn by doing, so show them how to thread their own bait safely onto their hook.
+You don’t need to show your little ones some complicated dry fly presentations – stick with mealworms, crickets, or red worms at first.
+Children learn by doing, so show them how to thread their own bait safely onto their hook.

 The Wrap Up

-Fishing with kids is great fun and a really special experience that you’ll treasure for years to come.
-By making their first fishing trips short, relaxed, and lighthearted, you’ll enjoy your time together.
-And they might even get bitten by the fishing bug!
+Fishing with kids is great fun and really special experience that you’ll treasure for years to come.
+By making their first trips short, relaxed, and lighthearted, you’ll enjoy your time together.
+And they might even get bitten by the bug!

 If you found these tips helpful, make sure to share it on Facebook, Twitter, or Instagram!
 Check out our other articles on techniques, gear reviews, and more on the blog.